Daniel-bee/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This project is about file inpot output redirections
+This project is about file input output redirections